About the SEC 17A

 While we are not a SEC compliance consulting firm, we are happy to assist you in getting pointed in the right direction.
 Feel free to contact us at firstname.lastname@example.org for more insight.

 SmartVault adds value to your financial services workflow by giving you the ability to store all of your files securely online, access documents when you need them, and safely share files with the right people.
-It’s easy for you to use with features specifically designed for financial services companies to automate workflow and meet compliance mandates.
+It’s easy for you to use with features specifically designed for banking and securities companies to automate workflow and meet compliance mandates.